alphagov/paas-developer-docs/docs/deploying_apps/quotas.md

 `memory: / -m`

 The application memory limit.
-This setting has a dual-purpose as your application compute limit is derived from its memory limit.
+This setting has a dual-purpose because your application compute limit is derived from its memory limit.
 This relationship is explained in detail below.

 `disk_quota / -k`